Digald/mtga-pathway/README.md

 }

 dataToRender: {
-    newCards: // Array of cards newly added to collection }
+    newCards: // Array of cards newly added to collection,
+    decklist: // Object containing the details of a single deck }
 ```